mosbth/lydia/README.md

 History
 -------

-v0.3.0x (latest)
+v0.3.02 (2012-08-24)

 * Updated to latest version v0.3.8 of lessphp.
+* Ability to protect pages.
+* Creating directory `js` to store various JavaScript files that are included in Lydia.
+* Adding JavaScript library Modernizr.

 v0.3.01 (2012-08-20)